imarcaos/Curso-Desenvolvimento-Web/README.md

     - S03-C78 - Form - Relative and Absolute Paths

  - Section 04 - CSS3 Level 2 - Intermediate and Advanced Concepts
-    - C84 - Using another type of font with Font Face Ruler
+    - C84 - Using another type of font with CSS font face ruler